fitzsimonsjl/fitz.dk/content/posts/writing-a-good-cfp.md

 ---
 title: "Writing a Good CFP That Gets Your Talk Accepted"
-date: 2025-12-19T18:00:00+01:00
+date: 2025-12-20T18:00:00+01:00
 description: "Some thoughts on putting together a good Call for Papers or Call for Proposals conference submission."
 tags: [Personal, Conferences]
 draft: false
 ---

 ## Introduction
-This is part one of what will probably become a 2 or 3 part series around doing research/giving conference talks.
-I probably should have started with the whole “how do I get into doing research?” question first, but quite honestly, I tend to just talk about what interests me, and this one sort of flowed easier, so it is what it is.
+This is part one of what will probably become a two or three part series around doing research/giving conference talks.
+I probably should have started with the whole “how do I get into doing research?” question first, but this one sort of flowed easier, so it is what it is.
 Cart, meet horse.

 For now, I’ll leave a couple of good blog posts on getting into security research until I find the time (inevitably in about 3 months or so) and come back to write up something more mainframe focused...